-- a) Displays in windows or other prominent places promoting alcohol, cannabis, illegal substances, pornography, or other inappropriate activities or messages. - b) Unauthorized advertising, soliciting, promoting, or selling of products, events and services in Residence. - c) Unauthorized campaigning in Residence.
+are required to speak with a Residence Staff member to seek permission to do so.
+LEVEL 1 a) Displays in windows or other prominent places promoting alcohol, cannabis, illegal substances, pornography, or other inappropriate activities or messages. b) Unauthorized advertising, soliciting, promoting, or selling of products, events and services in Residence. c) Unauthorized campaigning in Residence.